ychaouche/acme-expect/README.md

 # How to use
  - Add the provided files to the directory containing your sign_csr.py script
  - You need to change 3 variables in regenrate.expect :
-   o  user_account_public_key -> this is your letsencrypt account's public key o  certificate_request_csr -> this is your SSL's Certificate Signing Request file. o  email		      -> a contact e-mail.
+   -  user_account_public_key -> this is your letsencrypt account's public key
+   -  certificate_request_csr -> this is your SSL's Certificate Signing Request file.
+   -  email		      -> a contact e-mail.